Please Finish Your Games Before Dying

 1. MMOs

 These already existed when this site launched in 200…something.
 As I am competing with my dead grandfather at having the fewest friends, I worried social gaming would lead to comradery and therefore defeat.
 This fear was unfounded, however, as years on gaming forums have led me to accumulate exactly zero new acquaintances.
-“Who is that condescending guy who only posts single sentences that are obviously sarcastic?” → We have nothing to lose but our games.
+“Who is that condescending guy who only posts single sentences that are obviously sarcastic?” is what I assumed people would say.
+Warnings from moderators and replies from people who thought I was serious are instead all I got.
+Many true artists are not understood until their work is reanalyzed and contextualized, often years or decades after their deaths. → It’s not you, it’s me.